qtu-UBC/AI4LCA_WorkShop_2024/README.md

 4:30 - 5:00 PM: Closing Remarks and Next Steps

-## Key Topics
-- The fastest path to decarbonization and how AI can simplify the LCA process
-- Grand challenges in scaling LCA solutions, and how AI can help address them (e.g., "mapping" issues)
-- Definition of ground truth, performance metrics, and "good enough" LCA
-- Coordination on data exchange, benchmark datasets, and fostering innovation through competitions

 ## Registration
 Please fill out the [registration form](https://forms.gle/8oSBNVtqrfdx7soM8) by **Nov 15, 2024**.
 Registration is free.